 The Natural wine difference

-Not only are you benefiting the environment and your overall health when you drink a Natural wine, but you’re also getting a wine that isn’t some man made chemical concoction.
+With Natural Wine, you’re also getting a wine that isn’t some man made chemical concoction.
 It’s a wine that tastes better and fresher – and that has lower sugar and fewer carbs.

-When you enjoy Natural wines cultivated from organically grown grapes, you’re indulging in a depth of flavor that’s unparalleled by other wines.
+When you enjoy Natural Wines cultivated from organically grown grapes, you’re indulging in a depth of flavor that’s unparalleled by other wines.
 You are taking part in ancient winemaking practices.
 You are supporting small growers and family farmers.
 And if that’s not enough...
-You’re also benefiting your body and the planet in the process.
+You’re also benefiting the planet in the process.